A Kansas water utility gets affordability measurement right

 WaterOne answered the affordability measurement challenge with a thoughtful, nuanced analysis that applied community values to the best available data.
 Adapting AR20 for WaterOne—WOAR20?—is a fine of example how utilities can put measurement principles into practice.

-Expenditure Survey data and Ordinary Least Squares regression.
-They’re
+†My estimates are based on publicly-available Consumer Expenditure Survey data and Ordinary Least Squares regression.
+They’re not especially sophisticated.

 A trillion-dollar federal infrastructure package and a chance to reform the water sector